iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 (println "O HAI!")
 ~~~

 Namespaces are declared with `ns`.
+Write this in EVim and save the file.

-Now, we go to the directory `foobar` in a terminal and start an interactive
+We can now go back to the `foobar` directory and start an interactive Clojure
-session there:
+session in the project:

 ~~~
-$ cd foobar
+clojure@clojure-VirtualBox:~/foobar/example$ cd ..
-$ lein repl
+clojure@clojure-VirtualBox:~/foobar$ lein repl
-…
+nREPL server started on port 39455
+Welcome to REPL-y!
+Clojure 1.4.0
+    Exit: Control+D or (exit) or (quit)
+Commands: (user/help)
+    Docs: (doc function-name-here)
+          (find-doc "part-of-name-here")
+  Source: (source function-name-here)
+          (user/sourcery function-name-here)
+ Javadoc: (javadoc java-object-or-class-here)
+Examples from clojuredocs.org: [clojuredocs or cdoc]
+          (user/clojuredocs name-here)
+          (user/clojuredocs "ns-here" "name-here")
+nil
 user=>
 ~~~